 While you're getting treated for psoriasis, make sure you find a way to manage the stress and emotions that may tag along.
 Reach out to family, friends, and support groups to get the backing you need.

 Rely on Family

-- Make sure they understand what the treatments involve and why they are so important.
+- Help them understand what the treatments involve and why they're important.

-- Ask for practical help, such as a ride to the clinic or someone to keep you company, when you need it.
+- Ask for practical help, such as a ride to the clinic, or someone to keep you company.

 - Remember that psoriasis can be stressful for those around you.
 Tell your loved ones how much their support matters to you.

 Your best pals can be another source of help.
 Since most people know very little about psoriasis, it's important to help your friends learn about it and its treatment.

 Reassure your friends that they can't catch psoriasis from you.
 Explain that unlike many diseases, there's no cure.
 It's a condition you'll need to manage for the rest of your life.